ioryioryzhan/feathers-examples/AzureMobileTheme/README.md

-# Azure Theme for Feathers
+# Azure Mobile Theme for Feathers

 This [Feathers](http://feathersui.com/) theme places a bold blue color over a dark background with light text.